Zolang/ZolangIDE/README.md

 ### 0.0.6

-Add highlighting for dictionary type
+Add highlighting for "dictionary" type

+### 0.0.7

+Add highlighting for "only" and "raw"